-During a transitional epoch, the workers movement does not have a systematic and well-balanced but a feverish and explosive character.
+During a transitional epoch, the workers' movement does not have a systematic and well-balanced but a feverish and explosive character.
 Slogans as well as organizational forms should be subordinated to the indices of the movement.
-On guard against routine handling of a situation as against a plague, the leadership should respond sensitively to the iniative of the masses.
-Sit-down strikes, the latest phenomenon of this kind of iniative, go beyond the limits of "normal" capitalist procedure.
-Independently of the demands of the strikers, the temporary seizure of factories deals a blow to the of the revolutionary mass movement to the control of openly reactionary idol, capitalist property.
-Every Sit-down strike poses in a practical manner the question of who is boss of the factory: the capitalist or the worker?
+On guard against routine handling of a situation as against a plague, the leadership should respond sensitively to the initiative of the masses.
+Sitdown strikes, the latest phenomenon of this kind of initiative, go beyond the limits of "normal" capitalist procedure.
+Independently of the demands of the strikers, the temporary seizure of factories deals a blow to the idol, capitalist property.
+Every sit-down strike poses in a practical manner the question of who is boss of the factory: the capitalist or the workers?

 If the sit-down strike raises this question episodically, the factory committee gives it organized expression.
-Elected by all the factory employees, the factory committee immediatly creates a counterweight to the will of the administration.
+Elected by all the factory employees, the factory committee immediately creates a counterweight to the will of the administration.

-The reformist criticism of bosses of the so-called "economic royalist" type like Ford in contra-distinction to "good", "democratic" exploiters, we counterpoise the slogan of factory committees as centers of struggle against both the first and the second.
+To the reformist criticism of bosses of the so-called "economic" royalist" type like Ford in contra-distinction to "good," "democratic" exploiters, we counterpose the slogan of factory committees as centers of struggle against both the first and the second.